expandrew/expandrew.github.io/_posts/2018-03-01-life-stack.md

 ### **Openfolio**

 Openfolio used to be a dashboard for investment performance, coupled with a profiles feature that allowed you to compare your investment performance to others in similar demographics or age groups.
 You could, for instance, compare the performance of your investments against other _24-33 year olds working in the technology sector_.
 Then they kind of blew up their app, and pivoted the whole thing to be _just another account aggregator_.
 Shame.
 I stopped using Openfolio in favor of [Personal Capital](#personal-capital) in Fall 2017.

+### **Coinbase**

+I started dabbling in cryptocurrency when Coinbase had that surge of popularity in the fall of 2017.
+Basically, I _hedl_ (past tense for [_hodl_](https://en.wikipedia.org/wiki/Hodl)?) through the dips after the spike in early 2018, but I decided in the spring of 2018 to get out while I was still ahead so I just sold everything and decided to stop playing this game.
+It's just gambling right now.

+That said, I was impressed and inspired by the design/UI/overall "craft" of the product while I was using it.

 ### **BAM**